 After attaching the top to the frame with wood screws I placed this baby at the end of our bed!

 I almost stained the frame but ultimately decided to go with a distressed white and gray painted look.

 It's perfect for sitting down to put socks on and to drape our bed throw over when it's too warm to use it on the bed.

 I just adore how it turned out.
-And since we already had everything except the wood we only spent a little over $16 it fit right in with our budget!
+And since we already had everything except the wood we only spent a little over $16 so it fit right in with our budget!

 Have a happy week friends!
 Linking up to these awesome parties.